-We hope you are excited to start your new journey with us this September and we cannot wait to welcome you to the campus.
-Your course at ARU College will empower you with the knowledge, skills and confidence you need to succeed in your degree and beyond!
+We hope you are excited to start your new journey with us this September and we cannot wait to welcome you!
+Your course at ARU College will empower you with the knowledge, skills and confidence you need to succeed in your degree and beyond.

 For relevant registration dates, please see our important dates page where you can find registration dates for your intake, when teaching starts and the end of trimester dates as well.

 Our Welcome Talks are here to welcome you to the college and university campus and make sure that you have the best start possible to your degree.
 These sessions will give you the opportunity to meet fellow students, college staff and teachers.
-We will walk through what being a student will be like, how to get involved with activities, societies, and different services.
-It will also give you the opportunity to ask us any questions you may have.
-We are providing two different types of talks, both accessible online.
-You can join us for our Welcome Talks (Welcome to ARU, Student Services and much more) and Academic Talks, which will go through how to access your online classes and what to expect.
-You will be able to book onto these sessions through the links sent to you in your registration emails.
+We will walk you through what being a student with us will be like, how you can get involved with activities and societies, and will also give you the opportunity to ask us any questions you may have.
+We are providing Welcome Talks on both our Cambridge and Chelmsford campuses, find out more about the dates, times, and locations here.

 Welcome talks and events take place throughout Welcome Week, this will vary depending on which intake you are in so please make sure you check your registration emails with the correct dates.
 If you miss any of these, they will be recorded and placed online for you to still watch.